rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 failure taken entirely by the funder.
 Furthermore, it does not incentivise speed and efficiency of research.
-Pull funding can be used to reward both the development of the final product, and for achieving innovation, goals or milestones relating to health [^73].
+Pull funding can be used to reward both the development of the final product, and for achieving innovation, goals or milestones relating to health.[^73]

 To deploy vaccines faster for future outbreaks, the clinical trials and the regulatory approval process should be further accelerated, and surge